-Global markets mostly higher ahead of data-heavy week
+Global markets mostly higher ahead of busy week

-BEIJING (AP) — Global stock markets rose Monday as investors looked ahead to a crowded week of corporate earnings, a possible U.S. interest rate cut and other potentially market-moving events.
+BEIJING (AP) — Global stock markets mostly rose Monday as investors eyed a busy week of corporate earnings and a possible U.S. interest rate cut.

-Frankfurt, Shanghai and Tokyo advanced while London opened lower as fears about U.S.-Chinese trade tension and Brexit receded.
+Major indexes in Frankfurt, Shanghai and Tokyo advanced as fears about U.S.-Chinese trade tension receded.
+Shares in London dipped after the European Union agreed Monday to delay Brexit until Jan.
+31.

-Markets shrugged off soft earnings from Boeing, Caterpillar and other U.S. companies.
+Last week, markets shrugged off soft earnings from Boeing, Caterpillar and other U.S. companies.
 Another 160 report this week, including Alphabet, Apple, Facebook, General Electric and Exxon Mobil.

 The Federal Reserve is expected to cut interest rates again.
 Central banks in Japan and Canada also are due to announce interest rate decisions.